General Virtual Fair Questions

 Yes!
 You may invite as many staff as you wish.
 Just add them as a user.
 They will then receive an onboarding email from VisitDays.

 Once added to the platform, you can assign users to offer a Zoom session or to cover a "Schedule a Meeting" slot.
 The person's photo and contact information can also be added and viewed by students.

 By default, and for security purposes, you can only add staff with the same email domain as the Exhibitor Contact (for example, @college.edu).
-However, users with "School Admin" permission on the platform can add additional domains if needed.
+However, users with "Owner" permission on the platform can add additional domains if needed.

 Q: How many staff should we assign to each virtual fair?